Australian and Israeli leaders discuss extradition wrangle

 The Jerusalem District Court last month granted Leifer’s attorneys’ request to review a psychiatrists’ ruling that she is fit to stand trial for extradition.

-Opposition lawmaker Josh Burns, who represents the area where the sisters went to school, also used a meeting with Rivlin on Wednesday raise the case, Burns’ office said.

-Burns and government lawmaker Dave Sharma introduced a motion to Parliament two weeks ago demanding Israel immediately extradite Leifer.
+Burns, the opposition lawmaker, and government lawmaker Dave Sharma, a former Australian ambassador to Israel, introduced a motion in Parliament earlier this month demanding Israel immediately extradite Leifer.

 A date for a vote on the motion has yet to be set, but it is expected to be carried with the major parties’ support.